juseg/alps/articles/erosion/response-referee1.md

     also depends on the erosional modification of topography (Sternai et al., 2013).

-Thank you again for reading our work and giving us constructive feedback.
+Thank you again for taking the time to read our work and to give constructive feedback in these troubled times.
+We apologize for the delay and will soon be submitting a revised and, we believe, improved manuscript including the aforementioned suggested changes.